By Offering Himself

 Jesus withdrew with his disciples to the lakeside, and great crowds from Galilee followed him.
 From Judaea, Jerusalem, Idumaea, Transjordania and the region of Tyre and Sidon, great numbers who had heard of all he was doing came to him.
 And he asked his disciples to have a boat ready for him because of the crowd, to keep him from being crushed.
 For he had cured so many that all who were afflicted in any way were crowding forward to touch him.
 And the unclean spirits, whenever they saw him, would fall down before him and shout, ‘You are the Son of God!’
 But he warned them strongly not to make him known.

-The words from the first reading, “Because he has done this once and for all by offering himself,” sum up the whole of Jesus’ mission: a self-giving that was final, complete, and transformative; an eternal singular act of love that continues to ripple through time, drawing us into the embrace of God.
+The phrase from the first reading, “Because he has done this once and for all by offering himself,” sum up the whole of Jesus’ mission: a self-giving that was final, complete, and transformative; an eternal singular act of love that continues to ripple through time.

-Consider Maximilian Kolbe, who was imprisoned in Auschwitz.
-When a fellow prisoner, Franciszek Gajowniczek (Frahn-CHEE-shek Guy-ohv-NEE-chek), was condemned to death, Kolbe stepped forward, offering his life in place of the man with a family.
-Despite Kolbe suffering unimaginable suffering, he remained a beacon of hope, leading prayers and singing hymns.
+We can consider someone like Maximilian Kolbe, who was imprisoned in Auschwitz.
+When a fellow prisoner was condemned to death, Kolbe stepped forward, offering his life in place of the man with a family.
+Despite Kolbe’s unimaginable suffering, he remained a beacon of hope, leading prayers and singing hymns.
 After two weeks, he was executed by lethal injection, becoming a martyr of love.

-Kolbe’s self-offering mirrors Christ’s sacrifice: it was done freely, out of love, and for the life of another.
-His act demonstrates how divine love continues to inspire and manifest in human hearts.
+Budde and Kolbe’s self-offering mirrors Christ’s – it was done freely, out of love, and for the life of others.
+Their courage demonstrates how divine love continues to inspire and manifest in human hearts.

-While self-interest is a natural and often necessary part of human behavior, it can coexist with daily choices to think and act for others.
-We are also motivated by empathy, community, and a sense of shared purpose, particularly when we recognize our interconnectedness.
+We see in Bishop Budde and other prophets, people who are motivated by empathy, community, and a sense of shared purpose, particularly recognizing our interconnectedness.
 By addressing our fears and cultivating virtues like gratitude and compassion, we can embrace self-giving.

-Like Jesus and Kolbe, we too are called to offer ourselves in our own time, choosing self-gift over self-interest, even in ordinary acts; making the self-giving of Jesus visible in the world.
+Like Jesus, Budde, and Kolbe, we too are called to offer ourselves in our own time, choosing self-gift over self-interest, even in ordinary acts; making the self-giving of Jesus visible in the world again today.